Meteor-Community-Packages/meteor-autoform/README.md

 the name of a custom helper that returns the object by calling `findOne()`.
 * `validation`: Optional.
 See the "Fine Tuning Validation" section.
 * `framework`: Optional.
 See the "Frameworks" section.
+* `type`: Optional.
+One of "insert", "update", "remove", or "method".
+Anything else will result in normal browser form submission after validation.
+* `meteormethod`: Optional.
+When `type` is "method", indicate the name of the Meteor method in this attribute.
 * Any additional attributes are passed along to the `<form>` element, meaning that you can add classes, etc.

 It's best to always include an `id` attribute on your `autoForm` helper.
 This helps